CheesyLaZanya/godot-ai-toolkit/submission/submission_info.md

 ## What it does

-We created a AI toolkit for Godot (a cross-platform, free and open-source game engine popular among indie game developers) to help facilitate setting up and using third party AI APIs.
+We created an AI toolkit for Godot (a cross-platform, free and open-source game engine popular among indie game developers) to help facilitate setting up and using third party AI APIs.

 Specifically, we made an addon to Godot itself, which adds a new AI configuration dock to the UI, which can let you set your API keys and AI parameters directly from the Godot user interface.